How a 90-second documentary changed a filmmaker's career

 When asked what tips he can offer other young filmmakers who want to pursue their own projects, Daniel says: "A lot of young filmmakers fall into the trap of becoming too ambitious about what they want to do, or their projects grow too big to complete.
 But I think if you look at what you already have around you, there's probably a film waiting to be made.

-"The one thing I've taken away from the whole experience is not to be afraid of making a film by yourself.
+"The one thing I've taken away from my experience is not to be afraid of making a film by yourself.
 You don't have to wait for other people to start the ball rolling.
 In my case I got a lot of satisfaction from directing, shooting and producing the film myself.
 It has really motivated me, because I've proved to myself that I can do it."

-David Clark
+David Clark and Danielle Grimster

 Related articles